>

 • Supply chain effects on tech goods (iPhones), clothing and textiles, industrial goods.

-• What will the 10% tariffs mean for traders?
-Which sectors are particularly exposed to new tariffs?
+• What will the 10% tariffs mean for traders in the affected sectors?

 • How may future EU retaliatory measures or anti-dumping duties affect businesses in NI?